jon-bit/The-Book-Of-Forbidden-Knowlege/README.md

 ### Requirements to get in the book (2 out of 3 needed, or special permission):
 - Open source and/or source available  (a github repo/account needed)
-- Must b a organization compared to a company
+- Must be a organization compared to a company
 - Must support a good cause